-While univariate censoring has been extensively studied in the literature, e.g. in Kaplan and Meier [1958], Elandt-Johnson and Johnson [1980] or Cox and Oakes [1984], far less progress has been made in the bivariate case.
-One of the first works to study this problem is that of Dabrowska [1988], in which the Kaplan-Meier estimator is extended to the two-dimensional framework.
-However, this estimator is known to produce negative masses when a large amount of censoring is present [Pruitt, 1991].
-In Wang and Wells [1997] or Gribkova and Lopez [2015], the censoring conditions are relaxed to obtain better estimators.
-For example, in the context of coupled lifetimes, Gribkova and Lopez [2015] assume that the age difference between individuals is known and related to the censoring variables; in Lin [1993], conversely, the censoring variable is taken to be the same for both lifetimes.
-Other recent articles on nonparametric estimators under bivariate censoring are those of Lopez [2012] and Shen and Yan [2008].
+While univariate censoring has been extensively studied in the literature, e.g. in Kaplan and Meier (1958); Elandt-Johnson and Johnson (1980) or Cox and Oakes (1984), far less progress has been made in the bivariate case.
+One of the first works to study this problem is that of Dabrowska (1988), in which the Kaplan-Meier estimator is extended to the two-dimensional framework.
+However, this estimator is known to produce negative masses when a large amount of censoring is present (Pruitt, 1991).
+In Wang and Wells (1997) or Gribkova and Lopez (2015), the censoring conditions are relaxed to obtain better estimators.
+For example, in the context of coupled lifetimes, Gribkova and Lopez (2015) assume that the age difference between individuals is known and related to the censoring variables; in Lin (1993), conversely, the censoring variable is taken to be the same for both lifetimes.
+Other recent articles on nonparametric estimators under bivariate censoring are those of Lopez (2012) and Shen and Yan (2008).
 In all these works, censoring is assumed to be independent from the variables of interest, an assumption we will also make in our construction.

-Similarly to the univariate case, what one observes in the presence of bivariate censoring is the quartet $(X^, \delta_X, Y^, \delta_Y)$, where X^, δ_X, Y^ and δ_Y are defined as before.
-Once again, (X, Y) are assumed independent from (T^X, T^Y) .
+In line with the univariate case, in the presence of bivariate censoring one plays with the quartet $(X^, \delta, Y^, \epsilon)$ , where $\epsilon$ is the censoring variable associated to Y, and $Y^ = \min(Y, T^Y)$ .
+The variables (X, Y) are assumed independent from $(T^X, T^Y)$ .

-4 The Bivariate Reinforced Urn Process
+4. The Bivariate Reinforced Urn Process

 The Bivariate Reinforced Urn Process (B-RUP) is our proposal for the modeling of joint and survivor annuities.
-It is a model originally introduced by Bulla [2005], Bulla et al. [2007], and here extended and adapted to the annuity framework.
+Originally introduced by Bulla (2005); Bulla et al. (2007), it is here extended and adapted to the annuity framework.

-We will show that this model is not only able to replicate the results one can obtain with other existing methodologies, like copulas, but it also allows for a more flexible modeling, it improves its performances over time, and it allows for the exploitation of experts' judgements.
+We will show that this model is not only able to replicate the results one can obtain with other existing methodologies, like copulas, but, at least within the realm of positive dependence, it also allows for a more flexible modeling, as it improves its performances over time, and it allows for the exploitation of experts' judgements.

-To describe the model, we start by defining its main building blocks: the beta-Stacy process [Walker and Muliere, 1997] and the Reinforced Urn Process (RUP) [Muliere et al., 2000].
-We then show how several RUPs can be easily combined into a one-factor construction to give birth to a very flexible and powerful model, the B-RUP.
+To describe the model, we start by defining its main building blocks: the beta-Stacy process of Walker and Muliere (1997), and the Reinforced Urn Process (RUP) of Muliere et al. (2000).
+Then we show an intuitive representation of RUPs via urns.
+Finally we discuss how several RUPs can be easily combined into a one-factor construction leading to the B-RUP.

-4.1 Reinforced Urn Processes and beta-Stacy processes
+4.1.
+Reinforced Urn Processes and beta-Stacy processes

-The Reinforced Urn Process was first described in Walker and Muliere [1997], where the results of Blackwell and MacQueen [1973] and Ferguson [1973] are extended to right-censored data, thus defining the so-called beta-Stacy process, a neutral-to-the-right [Doksum, 1974] generalization of the Dirichlet process [Ferguson, 1973].
+The Reinforced Urn Process was first described in Walker and Muliere (1997), where the results of Blackwell and MacQueen (1973) and Ferguson (1973) are extended to right-censored data, thus defining the so-called beta-Stacy process, a neutral-to-the-right (Doksum, 1974) generalization of the Dirichlet process (Ferguson, 1973).

 The RUP is a combinatorial stochastic process, and it can be seen as a reinforced random walk over a state space of urns.
 Depending on how its parameters are specified, it can generate a large number of interesting models.
-Essential references on the topic are Muliere et al. [2000, 2003] and Fortini and Petrone [2012].
-Examples of applications can be found for example in Peluso et al. [2015] and Cheng and Cirillo [2018].
+Essential references on the topic are Muliere et al. (2000, 2003) and Fortini and Petrone (2012).
+Examples of applications can be found for example in Cirillo et al. (2013) and Peluso et al. (2015).